-Therefore, if the snacks in the vending machine are not causing our weight gain in America, then what is?
+Therefore, if the snacks in quality vending machine are not causing our weight gain in America, then what is?
 Berreby goes on to write that as Americans have been getting fatter, so have mice, American marmosets, macaques, and chimpanzees, along with other animals.
 Their diets have not changed nor have their lifestyles, yet they are gaining weight.
 In the end, Berreby states that different types of food that people consume have different effects on a people’s bodies.
 There are other things that make us obese, such as stress, anxiety, sleeplessness, viruses, bacteria, and industrial chemicals.
 Even air conditioning has been linked to obesity.
 All factors considered, snacks and drinks from vending machines are not the only things that are contributing to our weight gain, and therefore, we should try to better understand the causes of obesity before becoming dogmatic about our ideas, which the Discovery Gateway Museum vending machine has expressed already.
 That being said, establishing healthy quality vending products in your machine provides health-conscious customers more options.

 Enjoyed this post?
 Find more content on our Vending Resources page.